Slavik-s-line/freiherr_telegram_bot/README.md

 This bot has 4 features:

-1) Shows the weather in any city in the world
+1) 🌤️Shows the weather in any city in the world
-2) Shows UAH exchange rate
+2) 💰🇺🇦Shows UAH exchange rate
-3) Shows Covid-19 statistics in the world
+3) 🦠Shows Covid-19 statistics in the world
-4) Shows a list of information sources in Ukraine
+4) 🧾Shows a list of information sources in Ukraine

 ## Installation
 - [Python](https://www.python.org/) version 3.x